vitodb/containers/workspaces/README.md

 podman exec -it ce-workspace.glideinwms.org /bin/bash
 podman exec -it factory-workspace.glideinwms.org /bin/bash
 podman exec -it frontend-workspace.glideinwms.org /bin/bash

+# To refresh the SciToken and submit new test jobs in the frontend-workspace:
+/opt/scripts/create-scitoken.sh -r
+/opt/scripts/run-test.sh
 ```

 ## To manually build SL7 or EL8 containers